mf-jpeg/MyBinder/README.md

 #### Settings (WIP)

-Modify how the app behaves on your device.
+Customize how the app behaves on your device.